ftanekha/cc-Park-Service-Volunteer-Appreciation-Program/README.md

 - calculate which volunteers have the most hours.

 **Get your bug spray and hiking boots and let’s type out this program!**

+## Welcome to the Park Service.
+Let’s inspect some of the code that already exists so that we can get familiar with the data we’ll be working with:

+- index.ts: Contains incomplete code that a colleague put together.
+At the top of their code, they’re importing data and types from a couple of files.
+Later on in their code, they made some incomplete functions, defined some types, and began on some of the logic we can use to calculate volunteer hours.
+- tsconfig.json: Defines the rules for TypeScript to compile code into JavaScript.
+It’s worthwhile to look through these files so that you’ll understand the structure of this project.